Whenever I see Clam Chowder on a menu, I want to order it... but I don't. I'm always disappointed in the flavor or the clams are too chewy.

 Then slice the carrots into thin slices about ¼- ½".
 Dice the potatoes about ¾" to an 1" dice.
 Dice the celery and the onion into ½" dice.
 Drain the clams and reserve the juice.
 Put the clams into the fridge until you are ready to add them.

-Add 2 Tbsp of butter to the inner pot and sauté onions, carrots, celery, and potatoes for about 1 -2 minutes.
+Add 2 tablespoon of butter to the inner pot and sauté onions, carrots, celery, and potatoes for about 1 -2 minutes.

-Add clam juice, water, liquid from drained clams, fresh thyme, bay leaf, ½ tsp salt, 1 ½ Tbsp clam base and the roasted garlic.
+Add clam juice, water, liquid from drained clams, fresh thyme, bay leaf, ½ teaspoon salt, 1 ½ tablespoon clam base and the roasted garlic.
 If your garlic is still warm, you can press the bottom together and the individual cloves will pop out.
 If it has cooled, you will need to remove each clove and put into the chowder.
 Stir to combine.

 Place the pressure lid on and turn the valve to seal.
 Set the pressure to high for 2 minutes.
 When done cooking, immediate release the pressure.
 Open the lid and remove the bay leaf.